-22. Whenever you call anyone, to inquire about any real estate listing, as if they'd like to be added to your buyers list.
+22. Whenever you call anyone to inquire about any real estate listing, ask if they’d like to be added to your buyers list.

 23. Whenever a buyer calls to inquire about your current listings, ask if they’d like to be added to your list.

 24. Call some of the “housing wanted” listings on Craigslist and see if they’re looking for new opportunities.

 26. Create a short video introduction about your list and the opportunities you have to offer.
 Post it on YouTube, and embed the same video on your landing page.

 27. Let the world know about your properties through public speaking engagements.